Mokume Care

 How to Darken Mokume

-Mix a cap full of fresh bleach and a 1/4 cup of hot water together in a small glass.
+Mix a capful of fresh bleach with 1/4 cup hot water in a small glass.
 Submerge the ring for a minute or two until the desired darkness is achieved.
 This is only possible on mokume that has a layer of sterling in it.
-Do not bleach dip jewelry that contains pearls and soft porous stones like emeralds, opals, aquamarines, tanzanite, garnets, coral, turquoise, tourmaline, quartz, topaz, and beads.
+Do not bleach-dip jewelry that contains pearls and soft porous stones like emeralds, opals, aquamarines, tanzanite, garnets, coral, turquoise, tourmaline, quartz, topaz, and beads.
 Bleach dipping jewelry is safe for diamonds, sapphires, alexandrite, and spinel.

 How to Avoid & Remove Darkening on Sterling-Bearing Mokume

-Darkened sterling occurs in a few scenarios: when the jewelry is worn in a pool or jacuzzi when the ring comes in contact with bleach and some sunscreens, and with some uncommon skin pH balances.
+Darkened sterling occurs in a few scenarios: when the jewelry is worn in a pool or jacuzzi, when the ring comes into contact with bleach and some sunscreens, and when the skin pH is at an uncommon level.
 Avoid exposing your ring to these conditions.
 To remove the darkening, refinish the ring according to its finish type (see above).
-If this does not work, you may wait a couple of weeks for the surface to return to natural or return the ring to Krikawa for professional refinishing.
+If this does not work, you may wait a couple of weeks for the surface to return to its natural state or return the ring to Krikawa for professional refinishing.
 If this is recurring and bothersome to you, or if you prefer to wear your ring when swimming, you may prefer a non-sterling mokume or a heavy etch.

 Other Jewelry Care Resources